hphelion/documentation/moonshot/manage.administration-dashboard.getting-started.md

 The HP Cloud OS for Moonshot Administration Dashboard is the interface which is used to manage the cloud once the cloud environment is created in the Operational Dashboard.

 The Administration Dashboard can be accessed by different user roles to perform the tasks assigned to that role.
-Apart from the basic functionalities, such as creating projects, users, roles, resource pools, topology templates etc.; HP Cloud OS for Moonshot provides two major features to enhance your cloud experience.
+Apart from the basic functionalities, such as creating projects, users, roles, resource pools, topology templates etc.; HP Cloud OS for Moonshot Administrative Dashboard provides two major features to enhance your cloud experience.

 * **Moonshot Management**